-This handy tool will simulate in real time how long it would take a computer to hack into an account with a weak password.
+Tip: This handy tool will simulate in real-time how long it would take a computer to hack into an account with a weak password.
 Try adding numbers or special characters and see how it affects the password strength.

-Password managers are tools that allow you to create incredibly secure passwords (we’re talking like 32 characters of a garbled mess secure 5aDAYFb9g6fOByHW8D72KbFXQ9RpjLx1) save them in an encrypted vault, and share them across all of your computers and devices.
+Password managers are tools that allow you to create incredibly secure passwords (we’re talking about 32 characters of a garbled mess secure: 5aDAYFb9g6fOByHW8D72KbFXQ9RpjLx1) and save them in an encrypted vault, and share them across all of your computers and devices.
 Most will even come with a browser extension that will automatically fill in your username and password when you visit a website.
 Amazing!

 As an added bonus, some password managers will even let you share access to specific sites, or folders of sites, with other users.
 Think about sharing the login details for things like online banking, shopping websites, utility providers, or even just Netflix with your significant other.

 Companies and teams can use folders to ensure everyone has access to the accounts they use on a regular basis.
 New accounts or password changes will automatically be updated for everyone who has access to them and new employees can simply be added to the folders they need.
 If an employee leaves, their master account gets disabled and they no longer have access to any of the sites.